microsoft/azure-maven-plugins/docs/web-app-samples.md

 ## Web App deployment to an existing App Service Plan
 The following configuration is applicable for below scenario:
 - Web App on Linux
-- Using existing App Service Plan
+- Use existing App Service Plan
-- Using Java 8 and Tomcat 8.5
+- Use Java 8 and Tomcat 8.5
-- Using WAR to deploy **WAR** file to ROOT: `/` in Tomcat
+- Use WAR to deploy **WAR** file to ROOT: `/` in Tomcat

    ```xml
    <project>